On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Application in analyzing the discrete state position under interactions

-It is easy to see that when the $v_{22}$ is negative, that is, more attractive, this term contributes negatively to $\det \mathbf M$ for $E<a_1$, thus also making the bound state more deeper, whereas when $v_{22}$ is positive, the bound state moves oppositely from $E_{0b}$.
-Thus with both $v_{12}$ and positive $v_{22}$ turned on, whether the bound state is moving up or down from $E_0$ depends on the competing of the effect from $v_{22}$ and $v_{12}$.
-Since $v_{12}$ only appears in the form of $|v_{12}|^2$, the phase or sign of $v_{12}$ is irrelavent to this result in this case.
+When the $v_{22}$ is negative, indicating a more attractive interaction, this term contributes positively to $\det \mathbf M$ for $E<a_1$, thereby negatively affecting the terms in the bracket of~\eqref{eq:detM-v220}.
+This results in the bound state shifting deeper from $E_{0b}$, moving away from the threshold.
+Conversely, when $v_{22}$ is positive, the bound state becomes shallower, moving upward from $E_{0b}$.
+Therefore, when both $v_{12}$ and a positive $v_{22}$ are present, the direction of the bound state's movement from $E_0$ depends on the competition between the effects of $v_{22}$ and $v_{12}$.

+\item For large $|v_{22}|$, when $v_{22}>0$, we can conclude that the bound state will be located to the left of $E_0$ but to the right of $E_{0b}$.

+This can be understood by expressing $\det \mathbf M $ as follows: \aln{\det \mathbf M= (\det \mathbf v)(1-v_{22}G_2(E))\Big(1-v_{11}G_1(E)-\frac{|v_{12}|^2}{1-v_{22}G_2(E)} G_1(E)G_2(E)\Big) } and by considering the positivity of $-v_{22}G_2(E)$ in the last term in the bracket for $E<a_1$.
+As $v_{22}$ increases, the absolute value of the last term in the bracket deceases.
+Thus, when positive $v_{22}$ is turned on from $0$ to $\infty$, the bound state moves from $E_b$ to $E_0$.

+\item When negative $v_{22}$ is introduced, starting from zero and becomes increasingly negative, the bound state will shift deeper from $E_{0b}$ to $-\infty$.

+This occurs because, for fixed $E$, the term $1-v_{22}G_2(E)$ in the denominator of the last term in the bracket approaches zero, leading to a divergence of that term.
+To cancel the first two finite terms, $E$ must become increasingly negative so that $|G_2(E)|$ decreases sufficiently, allowing the last term to remain finite and effectively cancel the first two terms in the bracket.
+Consequently, this will cause the bound state to shift deeper from $E_{0b}$ to $-\infty$.